 OFFICE HOURS - Depending on the topic covered, each week we schedule 30 minute meetings with Mentors that can provide feedback, insight or connections in these core areas: business modeling, customer validation, product validation and investor validation.

-MOCK BOARDS - This year, we are introducing mock boards to help founders who don’t currently have a board, get used to having one.
+MOCK BOARDS - We introduced mock boards to help founders who don’t currently have a board get used to having one.
 Board members provide direction, monitor progress and facilitate connections.
 Mentors who serve in this capacity understand “mock” boards will dissolve after Founders graduate the program.
 It is up to the Founders to request long-term commitments. *This type of engagement requires Mentors to meet at least once a month with the startup and provide ongoing feedback to StitchCrew.

 INVESTOR PITCH - Towards the end of the program, we simulate investment pitch meetings.
 These mentors are local and out of state investors willing to coach the Founders on how to improve their pitch and investment deck.